top of page

 • File a joint return, and you and your spouse have a combined income that is between $32,000 and $44,000: you may have to pay income tax on up to 50 percent of your benefits, If you earn more than $44,000, up to 85 percent of your social security benefits may be taxable.

-• File as married filing separately: you probably will pay taxes on your benefits.
+• File as married filing separately: You probably will pay taxes on your benefits.

 What Income is Taxed?

-“Combined income” means your Adjusted Gross Income (AGI) plus tax exempt interest plus ½ of your Social Security benefits.
+“Combined income” means your Adjusted Gross Income (AGI) plus tax-exempt interest plus ½ of your Social Security benefits.
 Interestingly, your Traditional IRA distributions are included in your AGI for this calculation, but your Roth IRA distributions are not, making the Roth IRA an even more desirable retirement savings vehicle.

 How Can I Pay the Tax?